pythpythpython/openstax-mcp-server/README.md

 - **Workers KV:** To cache parsed XML content and generated problems.
 - **Vectorize:** For storing embeddings and enabling semantic search.
 - **Cloudflare AI:** To run embedding models and LLMs for problem generation.
+- **OpenStax MCP Bridge:** A custom CLI tool to bridge stdio to the remote server.

 ## License & Attribution